 A one to two-hour flight from Anchorage, Kenai or Homer will provide access to most points within the Park and Preserve.
 The following air taxi operators are organized by the park location they most often travel to and their community of origin.
 However, they are not limited to those destinations, and may land anywhere in the Park and Preserve.
 Prices depend on group size, type of airplane, length of flight, and where the flight originates.
 Air taxi operators can be helpful in determining the most efficient way to reach your destination, so don't feel limited to the locations listed below.

 Please note that this page lists only air taxi operators that can transport you into the Park and Preserve.
 Please visit the "Getting Around" page of our website to see a full list of companies that are authorized to provide equipment rentals and guided services in the Park and Preserve.

-Including Silver Salmon Creek, Chinitna Bay, Tuxedni Bay and Crescent Lake
+Coastal Areas (Including Silver Salmon Creek, Chinitna Bay, Tuxedni Bay and Crescent Lake)

-Including Dick Proenneke's Cabin, inland lakes and rivers, mountains and volcanoes.
+Inland, Remote Points (including Dick Proenneke's Cabin, inland lakes and rivers, mountains and volcanoes)

 Park and Preserve lands and waters are open to fixed-wing aircraft.

 Download a park map that includes approximate locations of select FAA webcams and NPS weather stations.
 For exact locations, please visit the website for each webcam or weather station using the links above or those inbeded in the map.

 Several charter boat services on the Kenai Peninsula offer tours that include portions of the Lake Clark coastline, drop-off and pick-up services, or custom charters.

 There is no road access to Lake Clark National Park and Preserve.